 Emergency medical technicians (EMTs) provide care to injured and ill patients outside of medical facilities and hospitals.
-EMTs evaluate a person's health and provide appropriate medical care until the injured person can be taken to a hospital to receive treatment.
+EMTs evaluate a person's health and provide appropriate medical care until an injured person can be taken to a hospital to receive treatment.
 This profession can be physically demanding, since EMTs must lift and move patients.
 EMTs also come into contact with contagious diseases on a regular basis, though following safety precautions will minimize their risk.

 |Experience||Approximately 100 hours of training are needed for the EMT-Basic level, roughly 1,000 hours of training are needed for the EMT-Intermediate/Advanced level.|